Ark resource full access

 • Sends to Slack channel automatically.

-Most businesses stop at "Walk" - and that is often the correct decision.
-The jump from Walk to Run often requires exponential effort for marginal gain, and introduces new risks of unmonitored errors.
+Many teams stop at "Walk" - and that is often the correct decision.
+The jump from Walk to Run often requires much more effort for marginal gain, and introduces new risks of unmonitored errors.

 Low-Hanging Fruit: 3 "Solved" Automations to Try

-These are classic "Quick Wins" that almost every business can implement in an afternoon using off-the-shelf tools like Zapier, Make, or n8n.
+These are classic "Quick Wins" that many businesses can prototype with off-the-shelf tools like Zapier, Make, or n8n once access, data quality, and review ownership are clear.

 1. Smart Email Triage